An alt-right podcaster kept an illegal arsenal of machine guns in his basement, authorities say

 “Imagine if there were 10 Eric Freins,” Berger said on the first episode of “Alt-Right Armory.”
 “Twenty.
 A hundred.
 A thousand.”

-More than once, he and his unidentified co-host insisted that they weren’t advocating violence, that they were just spit-balling.
+More than once, he and his unidentified co-host insisted that they weren’t advocating violence, that they were just spitballing.

 When federal authorities discovered a trove of illegally modified machine guns in Berger’s home, court documents state, they took his words seriously.
 The 32-year-old Bethlehem, Pa., man, a Navy veteran and certified armorer who lives with his parents, is being held in federal custody as he awaits trial on charges of illegal gun possession.